Zoe Salmon: Television and film appearances

 She appeared on the first episode of BBC One Saturday night gameshow Hole in the Wall hosted by Dale Winton.
 Salmon has a cameo in the CBBC sitcom Dani's House, as Dani's long lost celebrity friend 'Mo White'.
 In May 2009 she appeared in FHM magazine with another Blue Peter ex-presenter Konnie Huq.
 Two separate collectable covers were printed for the issue featuring the two women, but the content of the magazines were identical.

 In 2009 she appeared on Shooting Stars on Jack Dee's team.

 In 2009 she presented 8-part series Skillicious on CITV alongside Nigel Clarke.
 The show encouraged children to try out new skills.
 She loved beatboxing.
 She co-presented the World's Strongest Man competition in the UK with Martin Bayfield and became one of the presenters on new Sky1 live lifestyle chat show Angela and Friends.

-On 15 February 2011, she presented a programme for BBC Three called The Big Fat Truth About Low Fat Foods in which she underwent an experiment whereby she agreed to be filmed during a month of eating a diet consisting of only diet and 'healthy' pre-processed foods.
+On 15 February 2011, she presented a programme for BBC Three called The Big Fat Truth About Low Fat Foods in which she underwent an experiment whereby she agreed to be filmed during a month of eating a diet consisting of only diet and 'healthy' processed foods.

 On 31 October 2011, Zoe hosted "Celebrity Wish List" on Channel 5 where she surprised 500 Scottish Young Carers at their annual weekend break by bringing McFly to perform for them and putting together a film to help the Carers secure funding for future events.

 In 2011, she also co-hosted Compete for the Meat alongside Al Murray on Dave.